hetfs/CProgrammingJourney/README.md

 5. **Comprehensive Resources:** Access additional learning materials, including articles, tutorials, and external references, to supplement your learning journey.
 6. **Community Support:** Join our vibrant community of learners to ask questions, share insights, and collaborate on projects.

+---

-## C Programming Journey Overview
+## 1 Basic Syntax and Structure of C Overview

 Learning C programming comprehensively involves progressing from basic concepts to more advanced topics.

 Here's a structured outline for learning C programming, building from basic concepts to advanced topics:

 ### EP-0001: Introduction
 An overview of the C programming language, its history, and applications.
 This section introduces the development environment and tools necessary for writing and executing C programs.